tuxor1337/hidetopbar/README.md

 Installation from source
 ------------------------

+If you insist on installing from source, the commands `intltool-extract`, `xgettext` and `msgfmt` from the packages `intltool` and `gettext` (package names may vary depending on your distribution) are required.

-If you insist on installing from source, check out the source code into your local extensions directory, compile by running `make`, install and restart GNOME Shell.
+The procedure to install from source is as follows: Check out the source code into your local extensions directory, compile by running `make`, install and restart GNOME Shell.
 For example:

     cd ~/.local/share/gnome-shell/extensions/
     git clone https://github.com/mlutfy/hidetopbar.git hidetopbar@mathieu.bidon.ca